machiela-lab/PCAmatchR/README.md

 </h2>

-To install the CRAN version:
+To install the release version from CRAN:

-    TBD
+    install.packages("PCAmatchR")

 To install the development version from GitHub: